 - There is no demo account where you could play virtual money before trading

-Robinhood has become a popular stock trading platform and is great for beginners who want to learn how to trade on the go.
+Robinhood has become a popular stock trading platform and is a great day trading for beginners tool for those who want to learn how to trade on the go.
 The distinctive feature about Robinhood is that it requires no payment or commission per trade.
 Basically, you can trade individual stocks for $0.
 You might be wondering, “How is this possible?”
 You might also be thinking of jumping the gun and just opening this account because there are no fees.

 Although there are no trading costs, Robinhood could monetize by other means, such as not paying interest on funds left in or account or charging interest if you decide to trade on margin.
 Beginners not only enjoy free commission per trade, but also get no low limit for deposits and amount per trade.

 The free-trading service comes with a sacrifice.
 Robinhood offers a very basic application for iOS and Android devices.
 The data and charts are not filled with the full palette of technical tools, but you can still enjoy great features like the Watchlist for example.
 The research tools are quite simplistic as well – it’s about almost mandatory data for a trading app, such as volume, market cap, and so on.
 That said, Robinhood may not be suited for those who utilize a plethora of tools for their trading.

 How to Trade Stocks – Robinhood In Depth